 (Incidentally, in comic books, Thanos takes on this mission because he is in love with the Marvel Universe's embodiment of Death, a much more twisted motive even than his skewed, violent view of resource management as depicted in the MCU).(opens in new tab)

-Adam Warlock, Pip, Gamora, and Drax are reborn and joined by Moondragon, they assist the heroes of the Marvel Universe in defeating Thanos and undoing his destruction, as shown in the landmark Marvel Comics event Infinity Gauntlet.
+Adam Warlock, Pip, Gamora, and Drax are reborn and joined by Moondragon, and they assist the heroes of the Marvel Universe in defeating Thanos and undoing his destruction, as shown in the landmark Marvel Comics event Infinity Gauntlet (opens in new tab).

-With the Gauntlet disassembled, Warlock assembles a team known as the Infinity Watch consisting of himself, Pip, Gamora, Drax, Moondragon, and almost shockingly, Thanos himself, to each hold one of the Infinity Stones to keep them from ever being assembled again (all six Infinity Stones have since been combined again several times - and Thanos himself may assemble the Infinity Stones in a totally new way next year).
+With the Gauntlet disassembled, Warlock assembles a team known as the Infinity Watch made up of himself, Pip, Gamora, Drax, Moondragon, and almost shockingly, Thanos himself.
+Each character is tasked with holding/guarding one of the Infinity Stones to keep them from ever being assembled again (all six Infinity Stones have since been combined again several times - and Thanos himself may assemble the Infinity Stones in a totally and frightening new way in 2022 - think the Infinity Mjolnir).

 Pip the Troll in the MCU